-1) SLAM: To acquire maps of unknown environments, we apply a FastSLAM2 [6] approach to the Simultaneous Localization and Mapping (SLAM) problem.
+- 1) SLAM: To acquire maps of unknown environments, we apply a FastSLAM2 [6] approach to the Simultaneous Localization and Mapping (SLAM) problem.
 In this approach, the posterior over trajectory and map given motion commands and sensor readings is estimated with a set of weighted particles.
 By factorisation of the SLAM posterior, Rao-Blackwellization can be applied to the SLAM problem: The particles contain discrete trajectory estimates and individual closed-form map estimates in the form of occupancy grid maps.
 We apply the GMapping implementation [7] which is contained in the OpenSLAM open source repository.
-Fig. 5 shows a generated map of the RoboCup@home arena at GermanOpen.

-2) Localization: In typical indoor environments, large parts of the environment like walls and furniture are static.
+Fig. 5 shows a generated map of the RoboCup@home arena at GermanOpen. - 2) Localization: In typical indoor environments, large parts of the environment like walls and furniture are static.
 Thus, once the robot obtained a map of the environment through SLAM, it can use this map for localization.

 We apply a variant of the adaptive Monte Carlo Localization [8] to estimate the robot's pose in a given occupancy grid map.
 The robot's main sensor for localization is the SICK S300 laser range finder.
 The particles are sampled from a probabilistic motion model which captures the noise in the execution of motion commands.
 When new laser sensor readings are available, the particles are weighted with the observation likelihood of the laser scan given the robot's pose.
-We use the end-point model for laser range scans, as it can be implemented efficiently through look-up tables and it is more robust than the ray-cast model to small changes in the environment.